 LCI with Georgia Smart may provide a higher level of support as exact level of funding depends on your application request.
 LCI projects have no funding limit, however, historically, projects funded by LCI fall within the range of $50,000 - $100,000.

 How is the amount of funding determined?

-The maximum financial support provided to each community will be the same, no matter how many partners or collaborators are involved in the proposal: up to $50,000 in direct funding.
-Additional support (e.g., research funding) will also be provided and will be the same for all winning communities.
+The maximum financial support provided to each community by Georgia Smart will be the same, no matter how many partners or collaborators are involved in the proposal: up to $50,000 in direct funding and up to $25,000 in research funding.
+Proposals for amounts larger than those listed will not be accepted.

 What can the community grant be used to purchase and pay for?

 Community grants must be used to support the community’s planning and pilot efforts and activities.
 Such uses may include costs related to hosting workshops and community engagement events, covering conference and training fees, or paying for professional services (e.g., consulting).
 The funds cannot be used for direct procurement or to fund staff salaries.
 Any other uses of grant funds must directly support proposed planning efforts, studies, data collection, or some other clearly-related activity.

 Georgia Smart provides up to $25,000 for winning communities to partner with Georgia Tech researchers.
 These researchers will help the communities fulfill the program’s research goals and serve as advisors and mentors to the communities.
 This grant is administered directly by Georgia Smart to the Georgia Tech researchers – the community does not directly receive these funds.

 What is the value of the community match?

 Winning communities must match at least 100% of the total value of their seed funds (includes only the community grant, not the research grant), where the total value of the seed funds may be up to $50,000.